sadanandkalyan/Shopping-Portal/README.md

 # Shopping-Portal

-Technolgies used: Spring, Bootstrap css, JSP, Java,
+Technologies used: Spring, Bootstrap css, JSP, Java,
 Database: Mysql

 CartController.java : It controls the redirections from the cart Page to